dt-apac-services/training-log-monitoring/5-log-data-analytics.md

 ## Log Viewer

 Log Viewer lists all the ingested log entries.
-From this page we can filter for insights using the `Filter` bar.
+From this page you can filter for insights using the `Filter` bar.

 The search Language for LQL is [Dynatrace Search Query Language](https://www.dynatrace.com/support/help/how-to-use-dynatrace/log-monitoring/analyze-log-data/log-viewer#sql) while the search language for Logs powered by Grail is [Dynatrace Query Language](https://www.dynatrace.com/support/help/shortlink/dql-dynatrace-query-language-hub)

 Clicking on a single log line opens it up in a pop-up view showing additional details including any fields (custom attributes) that were extracted during parsing.
-Figure 5.2 highlights `cpuusage` custom attribute that was captured in [4.1-processor-rule-definition](4.1-processor-rule-definition.md).
+Image 5.2 highlights `cpuusage` custom attribute that was captured in [4.1-processor-rule-definition](4.1-processor-rule-definition.md).

 ![log-viewer-1](images/log-viewer-1.png)
-<p align="center">Figure 5.1 Log viewer</p>
+<p align="center">Image 5.1 Log viewer</p>

 ![log-viewer-2](images/log-viewer-2.png)
-<p align="center">Figure 5.2 Log line window</p>
+<p align="center">Image 5.2 Log line window</p>

 ## Log Custom Attribute

 As we have already seen in this course, Dynatrace provides the capability to capture values from log lines.
-We captured a custom attribute in [4.1-processor-rule-definition](4.1-processor-rule-definition.md) when we setup the parsing rule to capture `cpuusage` value from `cpu.log`.
+We captured the custom attribute `cpuusage` in [4.1-processor-rule-definition](4.1-processor-rule-definition.md) when we setup the parsing rule for `cpu.log`.

-Custom attributes can be shown as a filter option in Log Viewer by enabling highlighted switch (figure 5.3) in `Settings > Log Monitoring > Log custom attributes`
+Custom attributes can be shown as a filter option in Log Viewer by enabling highlighted switch (image 5.3) in `Settings > Log Monitoring > Log custom attributes`

 ![log-custom-attribute](images/log-custom-attribute.png)
-<p align="center">Figure 5.3 Custom attribute configuration</p>
+<p align="center">Image 5.3 Custom attribute configuration</p>

 ## Log Events

 Events = Activity within the environment.

-Dynatrace AI engine classifies observations within a monitoring environment into different event levels like 'Info', 'Custom', 'Error' and so on based on auto-baselines as well as fixed thresholds.
+Dynatrace AI engine classifies its observations within a monitoring environment into different event levels like 'Info', 'Custom', 'Error' and so on based on auto-baselines as well as fixed thresholds.

-In addition to decisions made by AI engine, Dynatrace also allows custom events to be to sent to Dynatrace via API and Log Events.
+In addition to AI engine, Dynatrace also allows custom events to be to sent to Dynatrace via API and Log Events.

 > Docs:
 > - [Event types](https://www.dynatrace.com/support/help/shortlink/event-types)